DigitalHarborFoundation/learning-library-mvp-v1/README.md

 ## Features

+- DHF staff are vetting resources across a variety of topics such as fabrication, design, and general tech literacy
-- Frontend app pulls curated resources from an [Airtable](https://airtable.com/) database
+- Frontend app pulls these curated resources from an [Airtable](https://airtable.com/) database
 - Resource pages are shareable
 - Ability to filter by pathway
 - Playlists are curated lists of resources